modeset/-deprecated-utensils/app/assets/utensils/mixin/readme.md

 ###### Notes
 - **Heads Up!** `scaffold.sass` automatically sets up a `.hidden` and `.shown` class that extends the `%hidden` and `%shown` placeholders.

-## Todo
-- Normalize how this documentation is (either go with tables or argument listing)
-- Setup demo for timing equations